uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 ## Package locking at `zypper` level

 Package locking of the forbidden packages is not an option: in that case, `skuba-update` is not able to patch the forbidden packages.

-## Future work

-### Cluster provider manager

-In the future, we can team up with cluster providers and ask to `skuba` and other [cluster provider managers](https://trello.com/c/2X01ypO4/10-cluster-awarenesss-workshop-suse-manager-caasp-ha-cap-ses#comment-5dc1bc4567c6031ae57bcb04) to implement all these forbidden operations that require special handling.
-For example, `skuba-update` can expose a `patch` operation: in that case, Uyuni/SUSE Manager can remove all the specific features described in this RFC and offload the task to the cluster provider manager.

-### Disallowing packages at Salt level

-It still has to be researched but if possible with plain Salt and eventually Jinja to block the operations related to the forbidden packages inside the Salt state files.
-The list of packages would be hardcoded in Uyuni/SUSE Manager, with the limitations already discussed<sup>3</sup>.

 # Unresolved questions
 [unresolved]: #unresolved-questions